Alexander McKenzie (Medal of Honor)

-Alexander McKenzie (born 1837) was a United States Navy Boatswain's Mate who received the Medal of Honor during the Korean Expedition.
+Alexander McKenzie (1837–?) was a United States Navy Boatswain's Mate who received the Medal of Honor during the Korean Expedition.
 He was wounded in the rescue of Lieutenant Hugh McKee and was struck by a sword.

 Medal of Honor citation

 Rank and organization: Boatswain's Mate, United States Navy.
 Born: 1837, Scotland.
 Accredited to: New York.
 G.O.
 No.: 169, February 8, 1872.